Bipolar Disorder Treatment in Massachusetts

 Family Involvement

 Family involvement is important here at East Point Behavioral Health.
 Having a family that understands what you’re going through and how to support you leads to better outcomes.
-During your time in IOS, you’ll spend time in therapy individually and with your family members.
+During your time in IOP, you’ll spend time in therapy individually and with your family members.
 This can help improve things at home, as your family will know how to better communicate with you and handle the mood swings that may occur.

 Better Stability

 Changes to your routine can cause you to shift between hypomanic and manic episodes, which can be difficult for both you and your family.
-Taking your mood stabilizing medications can help you keep on top of these intense mood swings, while therapy teaches you how to cope with your symptoms.
+Taking your mood-stabilizing medications can help you keep on top of these intense mood swings, while therapy teaches you how to cope with your symptoms.
 IOS provides a safe, supportive environment where your medications are managed and therapy is delivered, stabilizing your mood while also managing the symptoms of other mental health disorders.

 blue lighhouse